pomsky-lang/pomsky/CONTRIBUTING.md

 - [Issue tracker](https://github.com/pomsky-lang/pomsky/issues)
 - [GitHub discussions](https://github.com/pomsky-lang/pomsky/discussions)

-If you notice a comment that violates the Code of Conduct, is offending, or violates any law, please [reach out](mailto:ludwig.stecher@gmx.de).
+If you notice a comment that violates the Code of Conduct, is offending, or violates any law, please [reach out](mailto:info@pomsky-lang.org).
 If you have questions or are unsure if a comment is allowed, feel free to reach out as well.

 ## Security

-If you have a concern that may warrant a security advisory, please [contact me directly](mailto:ludwig.stecher@gmx.de).
+If you have a concern that may warrant a security advisory, please [contact us](mailto:info@pomsky-lang.org).
 Don't file an issue: Most of the time, security concerns should only be made public once a fix is available.

 ## Contributing Code